glurp/minitcp/README.md

 		  puts "  end server connection!"
 	   end
 ```

-Some clients which connect, print any data received :
+Some clients which connect to a server, print any data received :

 ```ruby